octo-technology/OpenTezos/docs/michelson/instructions.md

 It requires two sequences of instructions, as with an `IF` instruction.
 It executes the first sequence if the optional value has no value assigned, otherwise it executes the second sequence of instructions (where a value has been assigned with a `SOME` instruction).

+If the `IF_NONE` instruction encounters a NONE value it consumes it and then start executing the first sequence.
+If the `IF_NONE` instruction encounters a SOME value it does not consumes it and then start executing the second sequence.

 ```js
 IF_NONE bt bf / (None) : S  =>  bt / S
 IF_NONE bt bf / (Some a) : S  =>  bf / a : S